 Personal Communications provides session security using IBM Global Security Kit (GSKit) and Microsoft CryptoAPI (MSCAPI).
-These packages enable use of the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) security protocols.
+These packages enable use of the Transport Layer Security (TLS) security protocols.

-The configuration information in this chapter usually applies to both TLS and SSL.
-See "Using Transport Layer Security" on page 68 for more information about how TLS extends the SSL protocol.
+The configuration information in this chapter usually applies to TLS.
+See "Using Transport Layer Security" on page 68 for more information.

 You can display information about the security aspects of your session by clicking Communication • Security Information from the session menu bar.
-This provides details about the certificates exchanged during TLS/SSL negotiations between client and server.
+This provides details about the certificates exchanged during TLS negotiations between client and server.

-A TLS/SSL session is established in the following sequence:
+A TLS session is established in the following sequence: